Quantcast

 echeveria-983294_1920_full_width.jpg

 • Echeveria is a large genus of plants, mostly hailing from Mexico.
-Their rosettes of fleshy leaves are similar to the hardy hens-and-chicks we grow outdoors.
-They offer a wide range of leaf colors from dusty gray to bright green, red, purple, pinkish, blue-green, and even black.
+Their rosettes of fleshy leaves resemble the hardy hens and chicks we grow outdoors.
+They offer various leaf colors from dusty gray to bright green, red, purple, pinkish, blue-green, and even black.
 They bloom in the summer.

 • Trichodiadema grows only 6 inches tall and looks like a little bonsai tree.
 It has a thick above-ground root with fleshy, gray-green leaves on top.
 It will produce magenta flowers in the spring and summer.